AdobeDocs/commerce-admin.en/help/catalog/product-create-bundle.md

 >
 >Minimum Advertised Price (MAP) is not available for Bundle products that use dynamic pricing.

+>[!NOTE]
+>
+>Parent bundle product is always displayed as an up-sell product for all its child products automatically.

 If [Instant Purchase](../stores-purchase/checkout-instant-purchase.md) is available, the _Instant Purchase_ button appears below the _Add to Cart_ button for each item in the bundle.

 ![Customize Bundle](./assets/product-bundle-customize.png){width="600" zoomable="yes"}